Eagle Airways: End of operations

 On 11 November 2014, Air New Zealand announced that after a twelve-month operational performance review, all flying operations by Eagle Airways and its 19-seat fleet were to be shut down over a 20-month period beginning immediately, citing the unsustainable operating costs per seat of small aircraft and a growing demand for cheaper seats on regional services.
 The airline was sustaining an average loss of NZ$1 million per month on these routes.
-The airline planned to use the larger Q300 aircraft from Air Nelson on Eagle's more sustainable routes while dropping services to the smaller towns of Kaitaia, Westport and Whakatane altogether, along with the Hamilton - Auckland feeder route in February 2016.
+The airline planned to use the larger Q300 aircraft from Air Nelson on Eagle's more sustainable routes while dropping services to the smaller towns of Kaitaia, Westport and Whakatāne altogether, along with the Hamilton - Auckland feeder route in February 2016.
 Also the Wellington to Taupo and Whangarei routes were discontinued.
 Final services were scheduled for 26 August 2016.

 Smaller commuter airlines expressed interest in taking up some services that were cut.
 Air New Zealand also announced the purchase of a further four ATR 72-600 airliners to make up lost seat capacity.

 Most staff from Eagle Airways were employed into Air New Zealand's other subsidiaries after going through the normal employment processes for Air New Zealand.
 Eagle Airways' engineering facilities were absorbed into Air New Zealand's regional maintenance facilities network, as they still service both Q300 and ATR fleet aircraft as required.

 Service and maintenance issues

 A sudden surge in flight cancellations to minor centres brought the airline some negative publicity over the first few months of 2012.
 Airline manager Carrie Hurihanganui said sudden FAA and CAA enforced directives regarding the 1900D type have been unavoidable and the airline understands the frustrations of local communities that rely on Eagle Airways to deliver.
 Frequent cancellations to the town of Westport have forced the mayor of the town to formally complain to parent company, Air New Zealand, to address this issue.
-Other small towns such as Masterton and Wanaka have also raised concerns about rescheduling of flights without prior notice by Eagle Airways.
+Other small towns such as Masterton and Wānaka have also raised concerns about rescheduling of flights without prior notice by Eagle Airways.
 Also public opinion believes the 1900D is now considered too unreliable as a type for the harsher New Zealand weather conditions with frequent cancellations due to maintenance issues.

 The entire 1900D fleet was grounded on 7 August 2012 after hairline cracks were found in the tail area of an aircraft during routine maintenance inspection, again highlighting the unreliability of this type.
 This grounding caused widespread travel chaos across the smaller centres.
 Initially four aircraft out of the eighteen were cleared to fly, and a week later seven were still grounded.
 Disruption continued until 16 September.
 Vincent Aviation provided two Jetstream 32 airliners to Eagle Airways for the duration, a move that has helped maintain some passenger schedules.